 Note: Placement tests are required for MATH and WRTG courses.
-LIBS 150 Information Literacy and Research Methods 1 WRTG 101 Introduction to Writing 3 MATH 107 College Algebra 3 or MATH 106 or a higher-level math course ♦ BMGT 110 Introduction to Business and Management 3 (recommended Accounting Curriculum related coufor students with no prior business experience) rse ♦ ACCT 220 Principles of Accounting I 3
+LIBS 150 Information Literacy and Research Methods 1 WRTG 101 Introduction to Writing 3 or WRTG 1012 X, for non-native students of English MATH 107 College Algebra 3 or MATH 106 or a higher-level math course ♦ BMGT 110 Introduction to Business and Management 3 (recommended Accounting Curriculum related cour. se for students with no prior business experience) ♦ ACCT 220 Principles of Accounting I 3

-◆ ACCT 221 Principles of Accounting II 3 ECON 201 Principles of Macroeconomics 3
+♦ ACCT 221 Principles of Accounting II 3

+ECON 201 Principles of Macroeconomics 3

 or ECON 203 Principles of Microeconomics

-(required for BS is n accounting)
+(required for BS i n accounting)

-or other ANTH, BEHS, ECON, GEOG, GVPT, PSYC, SOCY, or eligible GERO or CCJS course to satisfy the first behavioral and social sciences
+or other ANTH, BEHS, ECON, GEOG, GVPT, PSYC, SOCY, or eligible GERO or CCJS course to fulfill the first behavioral and social sciences requirement

-BIOL 101 requirement Concepts of Biology 2
+Both BIOL 101 Concepts of Biology 3

-1

 and BIOL 102 Laboratory in Biology 1

 or BIOL 103 Introduction to Biology

-or other course(s) to satisfy the biological and physical sciences lecture and laboratory requirement ıl
+or other course(s) to fulfill the biological and physica sciences lecture and laboratory requirement l

-WRTG 291 Expository and Research Writing 3

-or other course to satisfy the communications/writing requirement T
+WRTG 291 Expository and Research Writing or other course to fulfill the communications/writing requirement 3

-♦ IFSM 201 Introduction to Computer-Based Systems 3

-or CMST 303 Advanced Application Software

-(required computing course for the curriculum)